sass/sass/accepted/calc-functions.d.ts.md

 #### `ParenthesizedExpression`

-> If a `var()` is written directly within parentheses, it's necessary to
+> If a `var()` or an interpolation is written directly within parentheses, it's
-> preserve those parentheses.
-CSS resolves `var()` by literally replacing the
+> necessary to preserve those parentheses.
+CSS resolves `var()` by literally
-> function with the value of the variable and *then* parsing the surrounding
+> replacing the function with the value of the variable and *then* parsing the
-> context.
+> surrounding context.
 >
 > For example, if `--ratio: 2/3`, `calc(1 / (var(--ratio)))` is parsed as
 > `calc(1 / (2/3)) = calc(3/2)` but `calc(1 / var(--ratio))` is parsed as